-If you have concerns about or are having an issue with the height of a neighbour's hedge you should initially try to resolve the problem with them informally before we can become involved.
+If you have concerns about or are having an issue with the height of a neighbour's hedge, you should initially try to resolve the problem with them informally before we can become involved.

-In all cases, before the council can accept a complaint, you must be able to demonstrate that you have made every attempt to resolve the problem through mediation.
+Before the council can accept a complaint, you must be able to demonstrate that you have made every attempt to resolve the problem through mediation.

 Hedges that are covered by the High Hedges legislation:

 If you haven't been able to settle your hedge dispute informally, you can ask us to consider your complaint if the hedge:

 We currently charge £450 to consider high hedge complaints.

 We will visit the site to take hedge measurements and other details.
 If we decide that action should be taken, we will send a formal 'Remedial Notice' to the hedge owner outlining what they need to do and by when.